EdwinWalela/edwinwalela/content/posts/rest-api.md

 cd rest-api
 ```

 We then need to initialize our Node JS project using the command ```npm init```.
-Once we are done with that we can now install Express as a dependancy.
+Once we are done with that we can now install Express as a dependency.

 ```bash
 npm install express